RayhanaAkterDev/crisis-vault/@WebDev_JobPrep_MasterPlan/Phase 1/Frontend Foundations.md

 - Add **subtle animations** using transitions or class changes
 - Use JS to validate the form before submit
 - Host it on GitHub Pages and include the live link in the README
+- ✅ **Deploy your final project live on GitHub Pages and share the URL**

 ---